byrn-baker/byrn-baker.github.io/_posts/2025-07-18-Nautobot-Workshop-part3.2.md

     return self.PeerEndpoint(self.environment, endpoint)
 ```

-This enhanced method properly resolves all the complex relationships needed for realistic BGP peering configurations.
+This enhanced method properly resolves all the BGP Models endpoint fields which provides a richer more accurate configurations.

 ### Testing the Solution: Docker Development Environment
 One of the most elegant aspects of this solution was how easy it was to test changes using Docker.
 Here's the docker-compose configuration that made development seamless: